 Schedule to arrive at our starting hotel by 5:00 p.m. on Day 1.

-Our starting hotel offers complimentary parking for the duration of the tour.
+Our starting hotels offers complimentary parking for the duration of the tour.

-Moderate standing and walking is required to fully enjoy this tour.
-Some walking can be on uneven surfaces.
+Moderate walking at a leisurely pace is required to fully enjoy this tour.
+Some walking will be on uneven paths.